FZJ-IEK3-VSA/HiSim/README.md

 conda activate hisimvenv
 ```

-With the successful activation, `HiSim` is ready to be locally installed.
+With the successful activation, `ETHOS.HiSim` is ready to be locally installed.

 Install package
 ------------------------